 By Cleo Thompson (London), founder of The Gender Blog

-For London based Kelly Widelski, an Associate Director at Ernst & Young, knowledge really is power and has led to global opportunities.
-Following her Masters in Information Management from the University of Sheffield, Widelski joined the accounting giant’s EMEIA management consulting division for two years, prior to moving to Cap Gemini following the sell-off of E&Y’s consulting practice.
+For London based Kelly Widelska, an Associate Director at Ernst & Young, knowledge really is power and has led to global opportunities.
+Following her Masters in Information Management from the University of Sheffield, Widelska joined the accounting giant’s EMEIA management consulting division for two years, prior to moving to Cap Gemini following the sell-off of E&Y’s consulting practice.
 A year later, she returned to the Ernst & Young fold and headed to China and Hong Kong, where she helped to set up and develop the Centre for Business Knowledge, an internal function for knowledge management, providing programmes, techniques and technologies to help E&Y staff share what they know.

 After three years in China, her role expanded into the Far East, after which she returned to the UK in 2005 to a transaction advisory role in a country knowledge management capacity.
 Her next move saw a shift to a broader cross-firm position, supporting Global functional teams in areas such as Tax, Climate Change and Sustainability and People teams with their knowledge sharing needs.
-Widelski has been in her current role as Global TAS Knowledge Leader since 2009 and now leads a team of ten as part of a highly matrixed knowledge organisation.
+Widelska has been in her current role as Global TAS Knowledge Leader since 2009 and now leads a team of ten as part of a highly matrixed knowledge organisation.

-When asked about her career and professional achievements, Widelski commented that she is: “Proud of my knowledge of and my understanding of the [Ernst and Young] global network and my ability to make it easier for people to navigate the firm and its resources.”
+When asked about her career and professional achievements, Widelska commented that she is: “Proud of my knowledge of and my understanding of the [Ernst and Young] global network and my ability to make it easier for people to navigate the firm and its resources.”

 Ernst & Young was ranked in third place in 2011’s Stonewall Workplace Equality Index and Widelski, a current co-chair of her firm’s LGBT network, EYGLES, was a key contributor to the metrics and application process which led to this accolade.
 She also authored a piece of thought leadership on the power of an LGBT network, as a way of providing the firm’s partners with: “ Something tangible that they could read, take out and share with clients.”

-Additionally, Widelski is part of Ernst & Young’s role model programme, “21 Women of the 21st Century” – an annual showcase of 21 women at all levels who serve as role models to others.
+Additionally, Widelska is part of Ernst & Young’s role model programme, “21 Women of the 21st Century” – an annual showcase of 21 women at all levels who serve as role models to others.
 As one of the Class of 2011, she was selected through a stringent peer and leadership process and is proud to act as a visible role model.

 “I wish I’d understood the power of internal and external networks earlier in my career”, she continued.